What’s the Problem?

-Can I File a PAM Cooking Spray Class Action?
+Can I File a Class Action?

-Although Schmidt & Clark, LLP, is a nationally recognized class action firm, we have decided against this type of litigation when it comes to PAM cooking spray lawsuits.
+Although Schmidt & Clark, LLP, is a nationally recognized class action firm, we have decided against this type of litigation when it comes to Pam cooking spray lawsuits.
 Our lawyers feel that if there is a successful resolution to these cases, individual suits, not class actions will be the best way to get maximum payouts to our clients.

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in PAM cooking spray explosion lawsuits.
+The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Pam cooking spray explosion lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.